1 Statics Review

 Example 1.1 illustrates the process of finding external reactions.

-A 3 ft beam is supported by a pin connection at the wall at point A and a cable at point C as shown.
-A load is applied 2 ft away from point A. Find the force in pin A as well as the tensile force in the cable.
+Example 1.1 A 3 ft beam is supported by a pin connection at the wall at point A and a cable at point C as shown.
+A load is applied 2 ft from point A.

-Step 1: Draw the FBD
+Step 1: Draw the FBD.

 Cables always exert a force that pulls away from the body.
 In the FBD below, the cable is represented by force T.